MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/migration-cookbook/index.md

 ### Moving from Classic Hybrid/MFPF Cordova apps to standard Cordova apps
 *This aspect of the migration process applies to Worklight Foundation 6.2 - MobileFirst Platform Foundation 6.3-7.1*

-In past releases Classic Hybrid applications were created, developed, built and managed using the Eclipse Studio plug-in.
+In past releases of IBM Worklight Foundation and IBM MobileFirst Platform Foundation, Classic Hybrid applications were created, developed, built and managed using the Eclipse Studio plug-in.
 Starting MobileFirst Foundation 8.0, support is introduced for standard Cordova applications, replacing the previous application model.
 Cordova applications can be created using standard community tools, for example the Cordova CLI (**note:** You can also [setup Eclipse for Cordova application development]({{site.baseurl}}/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-cli-in-eclipse/)).
-The MobileFirst Cordova SDK is added to the mixture, using the Cordova CLI, as a set of Cordova plug-ins (available from [NPMJS](http://npmjs.org)).
+The MobileFirst Cordova SDK is added to the mixture using the Cordova CLI as a set of Cordova plug-ins (available from [NPMJS](http://npmjs.org)).

 The move to standard Cordova applications opens the door for developers to use their favorite tools and their own approaches to application development.
 As a developer you are now super-charged with the power that is the [Cordova eco-system](http://cordova.apache.org).

-> Learn more about Cordova application development in MobileFirst Foundation 8.0 [in the tutorials section]({{site.basurl}}/tutorials/en/foundation/8.0/cordova-tutorials/).
+> Learn more about Cordova application development in MobileFirst Foundation 8.0 [in the tutorials section]({{site.basurl}}/tutorials/en/foundation/8.0/).

 To benefit from this newly gained power you’ll need to migrate your existing Classic Hybrid app structure to a standard Cordova app structure.
 So lets do that.